Seychelles entry requirements for Austria passport holders

 Austrian passport holders can visit Seychelles without a visa for up to 90 days.
 Just show up with a valid passport and proof of onward travel.
 This policy is in effect as of 2026.

-Your Austrian passport needs to be valid for the entire time you're in Seychelles.
-No minimum validity beyond your stay is required by Seychelles immigration, but airlines may enforce a 6-month rule — check with your carrier before flying.
+Your Austrian passport needs to be valid for the entire time you plan to stay in Seychelles.
+No minimum validity beyond your departure date is required, but airlines may still check for 6 months validity — carry your passport with at least 6 months left to avoid boarding issues.

 Required